 And the illustration will also specify the 7-pay premium, which is the maximum amount you can pay in premiums each month without triggering the MEC.
 The 7-pay premium is helpful to determine the additional cash you can contribute to your cash value without triggering the MEC.

 Insurance can be complicated, but it doesn’t have to keep you up at night.
-Talk to a broker that you trust and get advice that suits the needs of you and your family.
+Talk to an agent that you trust, that knows how to properly design a high cash value life insurance policy, and get advice that suits the needs of you and your family.
 The professionals at Insurance and Estate Strategies are here to help.

 Thank you for reading our article discussing Modified Endowment Contracts.
 We value your feedback.
 Please leave any questions or comments below.